17 Best Female Ukulele Players

 4. Amanda Palmer

 Amanda Palmer is one of the astonishing female ukulele artists who can seize your mind the first time you hear her music.
-She comes from the musical duo Dresden Dolls and achieves to play the piano, keyboard, harmonica, and drums in addition to the ukulele.
+She comes from the musical duo Dresden Dolls and manages to play the piano, keyboard, harmonica, and drums in addition to the uke.

-While Amanda is well-familiar with Dresden Dolls, her work cannot be dismissed as a solo artist.
-She has revealed three studio albums, all of that are charted.
+While Amanda is well familiar with Dresden Dolls, her work cannot be dismissed as a solo artist.
+She has revealed three studio albums, all of which have charted.

-Palmer’s usual instrument is not the ukulele.
+Palmer’s usual instrument is not the uke.
 Indeed, she plays it for fun during live performances.

 Lastly, although it became her repertoire part, and with the ukulele called “Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele,” she released an EP of cover songs.